Assess

 • Swallowing difficulties &/or poor nutritional status

-• Medical complications e.g. aspiration pneumonia or sepsis
+• Medical complications e.g. aspiration pneumonia, sepsis

 • Cognitive impairment